Overview of Plus500 fees and charges

 Plus500 inactivity fee

-Plus500 does apply an inactivity fee and it is $10 per quarter after 3 months of inactivity.
+Plus500 does apply an inactivity fee and it is $10 per month after 3 months of inactivity.
+Inactivity means that you don't log in to your account..
 This means that you need to be strategic about your trading activity to avoid getting charged after a longer time of no trade.
 The fact that Plus500 charges an inactivity fee makes it less ideal for you if you are a buy and hold investor.

 Plus500 has average inactivity fee.